myltik/azure-docs.ru-ru/articles/resource-group-template-deploy-cli.md

 <properties
-   pageTitle="Развертывание ресурсов с помощью Azure CLI и шаблона | Microsoft Azure" description="Узнайте, как использовать Azure Resource Manager и Azure CLI для развертывания ресурсов в Azure. Эти ресурсы определяются в шаблоне Resource Manager." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"
+   pageTitle="Deploy resources with Azure CLI and template | Microsoft Azure" description="Use Azure Resource Manager and Azure CLI to deploy a resources to Azure.
+The resources are defined in a Resource Manager template." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"